michal-harish/yarn1/README.md

 2. yarn jar target/yarn1-example.jar

 ### Running from IDE
-1. mvn clean package - if your IDE doesn't support maven dependency plugin)
+1. mvn clean compile - if your IDE doesn't support maven dependency plugin)
 2. run Yarn1Launcher under the test sources as Java Application in your IDE with 1 application argument `<path_to_yarn_config>`